 Here's our week-opening class projection, updated to reflect the weekend's news.
 As always, this is a rough prediction gleaned from research (lots), conversation, inference and our community recruiting discussions based at PeachesTerp's recurring post.
 I hope it provides some sense of where Maryland stands ahead of signing day.

-This view could change throughout the next week, and I like to distinguish between projecting that a player will go one direction and reporting that he will, in fact, go that direction.
+This view could change by Wednesday, and I like to distinguish between projecting that a player will go one direction and reporting that he will, in fact, go that direction.
 What you'll read here is very much the former.

 Players who are verbally committed are in bold, and recruiting rankings come via the 247Sports Composite.

 Tyrrell Pigrome, 3 stars, Pinson, Ala.
 (Clay-Chalkville)

 The picture clarified over the weekend, but it still isn't all that clear.
 Three-star dual threat Lindsey Scott committed to LSU, which was maybe a little surprising because of recent expert opinions of his recruitment, but it probably shouldn't strike anyone that LSU beat out Maryland for a kid from its own backyard.
 Previous Maryland target Chase Fourcade seems very much to now be "former Maryland target Chase Fourcade."

 The Terps have added Indiana three-star, pro-style passer Bortenschlager, but it'd be hugely disappointing if they didn't keep adding at the position.
 The last quarterback target left on the board (that we know about, anyway) is Alabama three-star dual threat Tyrrell Pigrome.
 Here's Pigrome on an official visit this weekend: